koraytugay/koraytugay.github.io/content/various/maven.md

 mvn clean:clean
 ```

-The `clean` goal of the Maven `clean` plugin is associated with the `clean` phase of the `clean` lifecycle, therefore the same `clean` goal can be executed via the `clean` as follows, which is somewhat confusing:
+The `clean` goal of the Maven `clean` plugin is bound with the `clean` phase of the `clean` lifecycle by default, therefore the same `clean` goal can be executed via the `clean` as follows, which is somewhat confusing:

 ```bash
 mvn clean